Routing and wavelength assignment in hybrid networks with classical and quantum signals: Network model. Assumptions.

 The control plane will receive a set of connection demands (an origin node and a destination) that arrive at random times.
 The RWA algorithm checks the current state of the network and, if it is possible, assigns a dedicated lightpath to the requested channels.

-We consider two sources of traffic: \begin{itemize} \item{QKD Channel demands.} The control plane receives a connection demand for an origin/destination pair that want to generate a secret key.
-We associate three lightpaths to this connection.
-A quantum lighpath from origin to destination to send the quantum states and two classical lightpaths for bidirectional communication between the nodes for synchronization and authenticated public discussion.
+We consider two sources of traffic: \begin{itemize} \item{QKD channel demands.} The control plane receives a connection demand for an origin and a destination that want to generate a common secret key.
+We associate four lightpaths to this connection.
+A quantum lightpath from origin to destination to send the quantum states, two classical lightpaths for bidirectional communication between the nodes for synchronization and authenticated public discussion and a classical data channel that can be used for encrypted communication with the generated key.
 This is compatible with many existing QKD protocols. \item{Classical channel demands.} On top of the QKD network, we will consider the possibility of establishing individual lightpaths for classical channels not related to the QKD part of the network. \end{itemize}

 The performance of the RWA algorithm is measured in terms of established connections.
-The \emph{blocking probability} is the rate between the number of refused connections and total demands.
+The \emph{blocking probability} is the ratio between the number of refused connections and total demands.
 In classical optical networks a connection is blocked whenever there are no available resources.
 We consider we have enough transmitters and receivers for all the output links in a node.
-A classical connection will block only if there are no available free wavelengths in any possible path between origin and destiantion nodes.
+A classical connection will block only if there are no available free wavelengths in any possible path between origin and destination nodes.
 This also applies to the quantum channels.

 However, we add a second blocking cause for the quantum links: we consider a QKD lightpath can be established only if it allows the secure generation of a secret key, at least in principle.
 In QKD protocols security can only be proved up to certain level of transmission errors and imperfections.
 The Qubit Error Rate, or QBER, determines which fraction of the quantum signals is interpreted incorrectly at the destination node after public discussion.
-These results should be equal at origin and destination in a perfect setting.
-In QKD security proofs \cite{PR22} all the imperfections (QBER greater than zero) are attributed to eavesdroppers.
-QBER is used as a canary that detects their presence.
+In a perfect setting, when the origin and the destination use the same basis for state preparation and measurement, they should share the same bits (QBER$=\!0$).
+In the security proofs for QKD \cite{PR22} all the imperfections (QBER$>\!0$) are attributed to eavesdroppers.
+The QBER is used as a canary that detects their presence.
 For QBERs above a certain threshold, which depends on the protocol, we cannot safely extract a secret key and the whole key generation procedure must abort.

 If the noise due to the classical signals introduces more errors than the protocol can tolerate, even if we have available wavelengths, we should not establish a connection.
 The key generation procedure is doomed to fail and, meanwhile, the connection will waste network resources.
 We capture this in a conservative threshold that will consider that quantum connections block for a certain threshold of the quantum signal-to-noise ratio QSNR for each lightpath.